IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/step-bundle-contact.md

     }
 ```

-Our map is ready now.
-You have to create the 'navigator' from this one:
+Our map is now ready, thus we have to create the `navigator` from it :

 ```php
     ...